bgashler1/vscode-htmltagwrap/README.md

 [![Build Status](https://travis-ci.org/Microsoft/vscode-htmltagwrap.svg?branch=master)](https://travis-ci.org/Microsoft/vscode-htmltagwrap)

 ## What is it
 Wraps your selection in HTML tags.
-Can wrap an inline selection, a selection of multiple lines or mutiple selections.
+Can wrap inline selections and selections that span multiple lines (works with both single selections and multiple selections at once).

 To use, select one or many chunks of code and press **"Alt + W" ("Option + W" for Mac).**